-The Japanese foreign trade regime was substantially different from the present one until beginning of 1960's.
+The Japanese foreign trade regime was substantially different from the present form until the beginning of 1960's.
 Before 1949 foreign trade was controlled directly by the government, and still more there was not a single exchange rate.
-Although direct control was abolished and a single exchange rate was set as a part of the wide range of policies for transition to a market economy in 1949, a new system to control foreign trade, that is, foreign exchange control system was introduced.
+Although direct control was abolished and a single exchange rate was set as a part of the wide range of policies for transition to a market economy in 1949, a new system to control foreign trade, that is, the foreign exchange allocation system was introduced.
 The Japanese government could execute de facto import quota through this system.
-This regime continued to work until trade liberalization progressed by the pressure from overseas in early 1960's.
+This regime continued to work until trade liberalization progressed facing the pressure from overseas in early 1960's.

-It is widely admitted that this indirect trade control through the foreign exchange control (foreign exchange allocation system)was operated as a measure of the sectoral industrial policy as well as of the macro-economic policy to keep balance of payments.
-For instance, official history of the Ministry of International Trade and Industry (MITI et al [1994]) states as follows.
+It is widely admitted that this indirect trade control through the foreign exchange allocation system was operated as a measure of the sectoral industrial policy as well as of the macro-economic policy to keep balance of payments.
+For instance, official history of the Ministry of International Trade and Industry (MITI et al. [1994]) states as follows.

 It (import control) aimed at effective use of the limited foreign currency to the economic development, and it enabled to secure necessary import goods preventing the rush of import.
-Through foreign exchange allocation and approval of import, the MITI could monitor the industries under jurisdiction and carried out administrative guidance necessary for their development.
+Through foreign exchange allocation and approval of import, MITI could monitor the industries under jurisdiction and carried out administrative guidance necessary for their development.

 Kosai [1989] also counted the foreign exchange control as a sectoral policy measure first of all.
 The foreign exchange allocation system generated rent through making difference between domestic and foreign prices, and exerted substantial economic and political influences.
-The rent generated by the government intervention has been criticized on the ground that it causes rent-seeking activities of the private sector on one hand, and on the other hand, recently it has been focused that it can be an effective industrial policy measure, if appropriate institutional arrangements are provided (Aoki, Murdock, and Okuno-Fujiwara [1996]).
-Taking into account that not a few developing and transforming countries have not liberalized foreign trade, and they are faced with serious rent-seeking problem, we can say that the Japanese experience of foreign exchange control has large relevance.
+The rent generated by the government intervention has been criticized on the ground that it causes rent-seeking activities of the private sector on one hand, and on the other hand, recently it has been focused that rent can be an effective industrial policy measure, if appropriate institutional arrangements are provided (Aoki, Murdock, and Okuno-Fujiwara [1996]).
+Taking into account that not a few developing and transforming countries have not liberalized foreign trade, and that they are faced with serious rent-seeking problem, we can say that the Japanese experience of foreign exchange control has large relevance.

-However, researches investigating the function of the foreign exchange allocation from economic standpoint are few, except official histories of the MITI (MITI et al [1990]) and Ministry of Finance (MOF[1976]) and Inuta[1981] by the author of MOF[1976] describe the details of the institution1.
+However, there are few researches investigating the function of the foreign exchange allocation from economic standpoint, except official histories of the MITI (MITI et al [1990]), Ministry of Finance (MOF[1976]) and Inuta[1981] by the author of MOF[1976] describe the details of the institution.
 Kosai[1989] only mentions the import restriction of the dynamo and the passenger cars by several lines.
-Fukao et al[1993] and Nakakita [1993] also appropriate only one page to the description of the foreign exchange allotment system respectively.
-Recently Takagi[1996] explained the foreign exchange allocation system in detail, and also analysed its function from macro-economic standpoint.
+Fukao et al[1993] and Nakakita [1993] also appropriate only one page to the description of the foreign exchange allocation system respectively.
+Recently Takagi[1996] explained the foreign exchange allocation system in detail, and also analyzed its function from macro-economic standpoint.

 Therefore in this paper we will analyze the institution and the function of the foreign exchange allocation in 1950's Japan focusing on the sectoral and micro aspects.
-In section 2 outline of the foreign exchange allotment system will be explained briefly.
+In section 2 outline of the foreign exchange allocation system will be explained briefly.
 In section 3 we will analyze its operation and function concerning the macro-economic aspect and allocation by goods.
-In section 4, we will analyze its operation and function concerning allocation by firm using firm-level data.
-Section 5 concludes the paper.
+In section 4 the criteria of allocating foreign exchange to firms will be made clear.
+In section 5, we will analyze its operation and function concerning allocation by firm using firm-level data.
+Section 6 concludes the paper.